Skip to main content

 Example Scenario

-Consider a scenario where a lease position asset drops by over 70% within a single block time.
+Consider a scenario where an asset value in a margin position drops by over 70% within a single block time.
 In such cases, the Nolus protocol triggers liquidation.
 If the proceeds from this liquidation do not cover the outstanding debt, the reserves step in to cover the missing debt.
 This mechanism protects lenders from financial losses, acting as a shield against significant market fluctuations and unforeseen events

 Did this answer your question?